T2201 Disability Tax Credit Application Form (Updated February 2024)

 Each of these selections listed above makes up one or more pages of Part B, depending on the amount of information that your medical practitioner must provide the CRA.

-NOTE: The CRA also asks that the correct practitioner initials be beside their designation (medical doctor, nurse practitioner, optometrist, speech-language pathologist, audiologist, occupational therapist, physiotherapist, psychologist), if the impairment category is applicable to you.
+NOTE: The CRA also asks that the correct practitioner initials be beside their designation (medical doctor, nurse practitioner, optometrist, speech-language pathologist, audiologist, occupational therapist, physiotherapist, psychologist), if the impairment category applies to you.

-In this case, having a regular medical doctor that can certify all these impairment sections for you will save you quite a bit of running around.
+In this case, having a regular medical doctor who can certify all these impairment sections for you will save you quite a bit of running around.

 Under each of the impairment categories listed above, your medical practitioner is required to answer a variety of in-depth questions on your medical history, in terms of your level of impairment, along with the severity and frequency, duration, and effects of your impairment on your activities of daily living.